FS-2019-6, April 2019

 How to figure estimated taxes

-The IRS recommends that everyone do a paycheck checkup early in 2019, even if they did one in 2018, to determine if they need to adjust their tax withholding or make estimated tax payments throughout the year.
+The IRS recommends that everyone do a paycheck checkup in 2019, even if they did one in 2018, to determine if they need to adjust their tax withholding or make estimated tax payments throughout the year.
 Although especially important for anyone with a tax bill for 2018, it’s also important for anyone whose refund is larger or smaller than expected.
 By changing withholding now or making estimated tax payments, any taxpayer can better ensure they get the refund they want next year.
 For those who owe, making estimated tax payments in 2019 is the best way to head off another tax-time surprise a year from now.

 Taxpayers should also make adjustments throughout the year if changes occur.
 When figuring their estimated taxes each year, taxpayers need to account for life events, like marriage or the birth of a child, that may affect their taxes.
 They should also adjust for recent changes in the tax law.